potatoengine/sapc/README.md

 ```
 sapc [-o <input>] [-I<path>]... [-d <depfile>] [-h] [--] <input>
-  -I<path>              Add a path to the search list for imports and includes
+  -I<path>              Add a path to the search list for imports
   -o|--output <ouput>   Output file path, otherwise prints to stdout
   -d|--deps <depfile>   Specify the path that a Make-style deps file will be written to for build system integration
   -h|--help             Print this help information